My Little Eye

-My Little Eye is a 2002 British horror film directed by Marc Evans about five adults who agree to spend six months together in an isolated mansion while being filmed at all times.
+My Little Eye is a 2002 horror film directed by Marc Evans about five adults who agree to spend six months together in an isolated mansion while being filmed at all times.
 The idea for the film came from reality television shows such as Big Brother.
 The title refers to the guessing game I spy.

 Plot

-Five contestants, Matt (Sean Cw Johnson), Emma (Laura Regan), Charlie (Jennifer Sky), Danny (Stephen O'Reilly) and Rex (Kris Lemche), agree to take part in a reality webcast, where they must spend six months in a house to win $1 million.
+Five contestants, Matt, Emma, Charlie, Danny and Rex, agree to take part in a reality webcast, where they must spend six months in a house to win $1 million.
 If anyone leaves, then no one wins the money.
 Nearing the end of the six months, tension between the contestants rises after Emma finds strange messages she believes are from a man from her past and the food packages arrive containing a letter that claims Danny's grandfather has died, and a gun with five bullets.

-One night, a man named Travis Patterson (Bradley Cooper) arrives, claiming he is lost in the woods and that his GPS has died.
+One night, a man named Travis Patterson arrives, claiming he is lost in the woods and that his GPS has died.
 Despite claiming to be an internet programmer, he claims to not recognize any of the contestants or ever having heard of the show.
 Later that night, Travis has sex with Charlie, and then secretly talks directly into a camera, to communicate with whoever is watching them.
 The next morning, Travis leaves and Danny discovers his backpack outside covered in blood and shredded to pieces.
 The contestants assume he was attacked by an animal but Rex believes Travis works for the people running their show and that it is all a trick to make them leave the house and forfeit the prize money.

-Emma discovers her underwear among Danny’s belongings and confronts him, unaware that Travis planted them there the previous night.
-Danny denies it and attempts to make peace by giving her a crudely carved wooden cat, which Emma and Charlie ridicule, while Danny overhears.
+Emma discovers her underwear among Danny's belongings and confronts him, unaware that Travis planted them there the previous night.
+Danny denies stealing them.
+He attempts to make peace by giving her a crudely carved wooden cat, which Emma and Charlie ridicule, while Danny overhears.

 The next morning, the group finds Danny has committed suicide by hanging himself from the staircase balcony with a rope.
 The guests finally decide to leave, but after being unable to contact anyone via radio, decide to wait until the next morning.
 Rex uses the GPS unit from Travis' bag and his laptop to gain access to the internet to find out more about the show but is unable to find any evidence of their show online.